-I get more questions about when and where to photograph bears in Alaska than any other wildlife photography question.
-With over 90% of the brown/grizzly bears in the United States in Alaska, the three best areas in the state for photography are in southcentral (the northern half of the Alaska Peninsula), Denali Nat’l Park, and Admiralty Island in Southeast Alaska.
-In this article, we will concentrate on southcentral Alaska.
+We get more questions about when and where to photograph bears in Alaska than any other wildlife photography question.
+With over 90% of the brown/grizzly bears in the United States in Alaska, the three best areas in the state for photography are in southcentral (the northern half of the Alaska Peninsula), Denali Nat’l Park, and the “ABC islands” (Admiralty, Becharof and Chicagof) in Southeast Alaska.
+In this article, we will focus on the most accessible, popular and “best-bang-for-your-buck” areas in southcentral Alaska.

 Though Denali can have great experiences for inland bears, there is a tremendous amount of logistics, reservations, crowds, restrictions and sheer luck in getting a close experience without a crowded, jiggling busload of people.
-Similarly, Admiralty Island near Juneau offers great bear encounters, but they are not of the same scale and fame and quantity as those offered on the Alaska Peninsula.
-If you are a serious photographer, or want more personal, rewarding,spine-tingling and photo-filled encounters with bears, southcentral is the place to concentrate on.
+Similarly, the ABC islands near Juneau offers great bear encounters, but they are not of the same scale and quantity as those offered in southcentral AK.
+If you are a serious photographer, or want more personal, consistent, rewarding and photo-filled encounters with brown bears, the Alaska Peninsula in southcentral is the place to go.

 Before we dive into when and where to go to photograph brown bears, let’s clear up some confusion.
 You’ll notice I am referring to brown/grizzly bears here.
 So what’s the difference?